Alphacode22/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
 This is an music visualiser which is used to display music in the form of unique entities.
+This entities are interact with the music while it is playing.

 # Instructions
-Play the music and watch the shape transform.
+Fork the Project and clone into your local computer Play the music and watch the shape transform.
 Each entity connect on the keypad from 0 to 9.
 They are either in a on and off state.
 Turn each of the entities on and off
 There are a couple of entities I have designed to visualise the music Watch them interact with the music.
+Sit back and relax.

 # How it works
 - The music is played
 - Each note of the music is assigned a value by the minim library
 - The values are what is used to interact with the music
+- Each entity is drawn on the screen every frame

 # What I am most proud of in the assignment
 - Creating more complex shapes from easier shapes